 On December 3, 2019 the County Legislature approved resolution #178 authorizing the borrowing of \$700,000 to fund this project.
-The following are the scope elements of this project.
+The following are the scope elements of this project and we intend to complete them in 2020 and 2021.
 We have already started implementing some parts of this project:

 - 1. Boiler control replacements: These controls are over 10 years old and it is hard to find replacement parts for them when they malfunction, which happens frequently.
-In addition, the control system is proprietary and the only service provider is in West Virginia.
+In addition the control system is proprietary and the only service provider is in West Virginia.
 Every time we need their service it takes weeks to receive it and it is expensive.
 We intend to replace these controls with modern ones that will provide an improved service and will be much easier and less expensive to be serviced and maintained. - 2.
 Cooling tower drain pan repair/replacements: Most of the drain pans are over 15 years old and they are corroded and leaking which means they are not performing their function.
-This causes excessive water and chemical use as well as efficiency loss.
+This causes excessive water and chemical use as well as efficiency lost.
 We intend to engage specialized services in order to repair or replace these parts so that they can last as long as the chillers will. - 3.
 Chiller support equipment repair and maintenance: Our chillers have electrical control panels which regulate the work load of the chillers.
 These control panels have coolers that maintain the required temperature within them.
-In the last 10 years these coolers presented a variety of problems which led to overheating control panels causing the shutdown of the chillers when we need them the most.
+In the last 10 years these coolers presented a variety of problems which lead to overheating control panels causing the shutdown of the chillers when we need them the most.
 We intend to replace the control panel coolers with higher capacity and more modern ones which avoid the problems we have been facing. - 4.
 Conversion from power generation to utility grid for the chillers: Our steam plant has six chillers out of which four are connected to the power grid and two are connected to generators.
-These generators are now decommissioned and this has put the two respective chillers out of service.
+These generators are now decommissioned, and this has put the two respective chillers out of service.
 We can bring these chillers back to service by connecting them to the power grid, which is what we intend to do.
 By doing so, we will have the very much needed chilling capacity. - 5.
 Other miscellaneous controls upgrades and replacements: In the steam plant we have several standalone computers that monitor and control various HVAC equipment in the downtown campus.
 We intend to replace them with a central server with the latest software and replace the outdated equipment that the server controls.

-We have spent about \$400,000 so far and will continue through this summer and fall of 2022 with an expected completion of 12/30/22
+We have spent about \$400,000 so far and will continue through this summer and fall of 2022 with an expected completion of 12/30/23.
+We received the bids for the Boiler Control Replacements and will award March of 2023.
+The project came in over budget and funds from another source will supplement the project.